-Public Health Law §230 (12) authorizes the Commissioner to order a summary suspension: (a) when there is information that a licensee is causing or engaging in or maintaining a condition or activity which has resulted in the transmission or suspected transmission, or is likely to lead to the transmission, of communicable disease or HIV AIDS or when the licensee is causing, engaging in or maintaining a condition or activity which constitutes an imminent danger to the health of the people or (b) when a licensee has pleaded or been found guilty or convicted of committing an act constituting a felony under New York state law or federal law, or the law of another jurisdiction which, if committed within this state, would have constituted a felony under New York state law, or when a licensee has been charged with committing an act constituting a felony under New York state or federal law or the law of another jurisdiction, where the licensee's alleged conduct, which, if committed within this state, would have constituted a felony under New York state law, and in the commissioner's opinion the licensee's alleged conduct constitutes an imminent danger to the health of the people, or when the duly authorized professional disciplinary agency of another jurisdiction has made a finding substantially equivalent to a finding that the practice of medicine by the licensee in that jurisdiction constitutes an imminent danger to the health of its people.
+Public Health Law § 230(12) authorizes the Commissioner to order a summary suspension: (a) when there is information that a licensee is causing or engaging in or maintaining a condition or activity which has resulted in the transmission or suspected transmission, or is likely to lead to the transmission, of communicable disease or HIV AIDS or when the licensee is causing, engaging in or maintaining a condition or activity which constitutes an imminent danger to the health of the people or (b) when a licensee has pleaded or been found guilty or convicted of committing an act constituting a felony under New York state law or federal law, or the law of another jurisdiction which, if committed within this state, would have constituted a felony under New York state law, or when a licensee has been charged with committing an act constituting a felony under New York state or federal law or the law of another jurisdiction, where the licensee's alleged conduct, which, if committed within this state, would have constituted a felony under New York state law, and in the commissioner's opinion the licensee's alleged conduct constitutes an imminent danger to the health of the people, or when the duly authorized professional disciplinary agency of another jurisdiction has made a finding substantially equivalent to a finding that the practice of medicine by the licensee in that jurisdiction constitutes an imminent danger to the health of its people.
 If, at any time, the felony charge is dismissed, withdrawn or reduced to a non-felony charge, the commissioner's summary order shall terminate.

-The bolded language in 230(12)(b) relating to a licensee being charged with committing a felony is new and was enacted in April 2018 as part of the Budget Bill.
+Note: The bolded language in PHL § 230(12)(b) above relating to a licensee being charged with committing a felony was newly enacted in April of 2018.
+6 of the 29 Summary Suspensions cited above taken in 2019, and 4 of the 19 Summary Suspensions taken in 2020 were as a result of the statutory change.